SSMF Faculty for 2014

 Dr. Lewis earned the Doctor of Musical Arts degree from Rice University’s Shepherd School of Music, where she was a Brown Foundation Scholar.
 She holds a Bachelor degree from Lawrence University and a Master’s degree from The Cleveland Institute of Music.
 Her principal teachers include Jeffrey Irvine, James Dunham, Karen Ritscher, and Matthew Michelic.

 Dr. Lewis is a native of Evanston, IL.
 In her free time she enjoys training for and running marathons and triathlons, gardening, and spending time with her dog Charley.

-As a soloist, Anthony Kitai has appeared with many orchestras including the Galveston Symphony, Symphony North of Houston, Texas Medical Center Orchestra, Jonesboro Symphony, Fort Smith Symphony, and Pine Bluff Symphony.
-He has participated in numerous music festivals including Grand Teton, Schleswig-Holstein, and Aspen.
+As a soloist, Anthony Kitai has appeared with many orchestras including the Galveston Symphony, Houston Civic Symphony, Symphony North of Houston, Texas Medical Center Orchestra, Jonesboro Symphony, Fort Smith Symphony, and Pine Bluff Symphony.
+Music festival appearances include Grand Teton, Schleswig-Holstein, AIMS, AFA, Texas, and Aspen.

 As a chamber musician, Anthony Kitai has performed with Mercury Baroque, and on Aperio, Col Canto, Foundation for Modern Music and Woodlands Salon Series Concerts.
 He frequently collaborates with his wife, pianist Shannon Hesse, and has performed with her on the Galveston Island Arts Academy Concert Series, Greenbriar Consortium Concerts, Houston Community College Chamber Music Series, Imperial Performing Arts, and Westminster Summer Concerts.